 Persistent poverty can interfere with children’s ability to learn.
 It can lead to poor health, drug use, crime, and incarceration, among other risky behaviors and consequences that extract a hefty toll on the individuals and society.

-• According to the 2010 census, 16.4 million children and youth live below the poverty line, an increase of nearly 1 million in just one year.
+- 16.4 million children and youth live below the poverty line.
 Over 7.3 million children live below 50% of the poverty line.
 Millions more are in low-wage families with parents who work full-time but simply cannot earn enough to provide for basic family needs.

 The rich countries that have a much lower child poverty rate than the U.S. have a much higher rate of government intervention—namely taxes and transfers.

 We know, too, that a variety of programs to assist the poor make a difference as well.
 The programs of the 1960s—Medicare and Medicaid, Head Start, food stamps, low income energy assistance all combined to bring child poverty to a record low of 15%.